Before You Go…

 One of the reasons why people dread the conference cocktail or office party is precisely because they know someone is going to try to pitch them or otherwise ask them for something.
 Forget that!
 Be the one who offers value to others before asking for something in return!
 Commit to building a relationship with someone before you even think about business.
 It will make the party less stressful, more enjoyable, and you’ll feel free to be more authentic.

 After you meet someone, make sure you follow up with them and suggest a next step.
-Don’t leave it at “let’s get a drink sometime” because “sometime” is not on any calendar I’ve ever seen.
+Don’t leave it at “let’s get a drink sometime” because “sometime” is not on anyone’s calendar.
 Plan a specific date and time to talk again, and always be looking for an opportunity to provide value.

-Finally, if you have a tough time starting or joining conversations, check out our free guide to small talk and networking.
-It’s got helpful tips you an use to feel more at ease and get the ball rolling.
+Finally, if you have a tough time starting or joining conversations, check out a free guide to small talk and networking.
+It’s got helpful tips you can use to feel more at ease and get the ball rolling.

 8. Send a gift

-I don’t know anyone who doesn’t like to receive a gift, but when it comes to generating more referrals, it can’t just be any ol’ gift.
+Everyone loves receiving gifts, but when it comes to generating more referrals, it can’t just be any old gift.
 Bottles of wine are consumed and forgotten.
 Food baskets suffer the same fate.
 Event tickets can be fun, but unless you know your clients’ preferences, the gesture could turn out to be a dud.

 Instead, send a free subscription to your own personally branded magazine.
 Why?
 Because it meets all the criteria necessary to generate a continuous stream of referrals:

-- Tom and Sandy purchased a house insurance policy from you and you know Sandy loves to garden.
-Your magazine includes a DIY project for garden stepping stones that you wanted to make sure she saw.
+• Tom and Sandy purchased a homeowners insurance policy from you and you know Sandy loves to garden.
+Your magazine includes a DIY project for garden paths that you wanted to make sure she saw.

 With every call, if a conversation develops, that’s great.
 If not, don’t force it.
 Just let them know you appreciate them for being a client; if there’s anything they or someone they know needs, they should call you; and that you’ll be in touch again in a few months just to check in.
 THAT’S IT.
 This is not the time to sell them anything.
 Your only goal is to make contact.